Preheat the oven to 350 degrees.

 In a bowl or in the bowl of a stand mixer, beat 20 oz of room temperature vegan cream cheese with 1 cup sugar until well-mixed.
-Add the cashew cream, 1 tsp green cardamom powder, 3 tbsp of cornstarch and the mango puree.
+Add the cashew cream, 1 teaspoon green cardamom powder, 3 tablespoon of cornstarch and the mango puree.
 Mix until you have a very smooth, creamy texture.

 Before you start baking the cake, place a small, ovenproof pan filled with water on a lower shelf of the oven.
 Pour the mango filling into the springform pan which should still be standing on a baking sheet (to make it easier to get the pan in and out of the oven).